weavejester/reloaded.repl/README.md

 A Clojure library that implements the user functions of Stuart Sierra's [reloaded workflow][1].

-This library will having to write out the same reloaded functions in your user.clj file for each project.
+This library will save you from having to write out the same reloaded functions in your user.clj file for each project.
 It'll also ensure you don't lose your `reset` function every time your source code has a compilation error.

 Your application must use the [Component][2] library, and provide [idempotent][3] start and stop functions for your system.